ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Operations more complicated than standard filesystem operations are out of scope for this media type.
 A feature of byte range patch is an upper limit on the complexity of applying the patch.
 In contrast, prepending, splicing, replace, or other complicated file operations could potentially require the entire file on disk be rewritten.

 Consider registering a media type for VCDIFF in this document, under the topic of "Media type registrations for byte-level patching".

+## Ending Indeterminate Length Uploads

+When uploading a patch with indeterminate-length form, Since the server doesn't know the complete-length, it might not be able to assume that the end of the request is also the end of the whole document, even if the request ended cleanly (the client may have reasons to split apart the upload).
+This needs to be signaled by a subsequent request with an unsatisfied-range specifying the final length of the document.

+## Reading Content-Range and Content-Offset in the headers

+Some parties may prefer that the message body need not be parsed at all, but instead leverage existing HTTP mechanisms to carry the part field data.
+Similar to how a 206 status code indicates that the response body is partial, a reserved value of Content-Type (in a PATCH request) could signal the server to read the Content-Range from the request headers, and the whole request body is the part body.